xKite/End-to-End-Machine-Learning-Pipeline-for-Loan-Risk-Assessment/README.md

 2. **Run the Main Script**:
    - Execute the main pipeline script to initiate the workflow.
 This script will automatically handle data loading, processing, training, and evaluation.
 `python main.py`
-3. **Check Output**:
-   - After the script completes, check the output files in the specified output directory (as defined in the config.yaml), which may include model files, logs, and performance metrics.

 ## Overview of Key Findings from EDA
 The exploratory data analysis revealed several important patterns and insights that guided the design of the preprocessing pipeline:

-- **Data Quality:** The dataset contained missing values in categorical and numerical features, which were addressed using appropriate imputation strategies to ensure data integrity.
+- **Data Quality:** Missing values were found in both categorical and numerical features.
+Imputation strategies were applied to ensure data integrity.

 - **Categorical Imbalances:** Analysis of the 'Risk_Category' showed an imbalance between 'low-risk' and 'high-risk' categories, highlighting the need for careful evaluation during model training to avoid bias.